Tower Locator Help

 found, the map will pan and zoom to the located spot.

-a list of sites that were clicked on, indicating the provider of the site
+a list of sites that were tapped on, indicating the provider of the site

 and a list of the frequency bands they are operating on at the site.

-Each provider site listed can be further clicked to provide even more
+Each provider site listed can be further tapped to provide even more

 details about the site.